NamanBalaji/flux/README.md

 # flux
-Flux is a distributed message queue
+Flux is a high-performance, fault-tolerant distributed event streaming platform, featuring scalable topic-based messaging, partitioning, and robust replication to ensure data consistency and availability.